LineageOS/lineage_wiki/_includes/templates/device_install.md

         {% include alerts/specific/tip_adb_flash_success.html %}
         {% include alerts/specific/verification_note.html %}
 {%- else %}
-3. Now tap **Factory Reset**, then **Format data / factory reset** and continue with the formatting process.
+3. Now select **Factory Reset**, then **Format data / factory reset** and continue with the formatting process.
 This will remove encryption and delete all files stored in the internal storage, as well as format your cache partition (if you have one).
 4. Return to the main menu.
 {%- if device.has_no_usb %}
 5. Copy the the LineageOS `.zip` package and any addons you wish to install to your device's removable SD card, then insert it in your device and install it, but **do not reboot to system** before you read/followed the rest of the instructions!: